k-37/hedgehog-is-diy-vim-experiment/README.md

 # Design goals

 - Share the same configuration between [Vim](https://www.vim.org/) and [Neovim](https://neovim.io/) to have the best from both worlds.
-- Configure Vim as powerful, simple and fast text editor, don't force IDE like functionality.
+- Configure Vim as minimalistic, powerful, flexible and fast text editor, don't force IDE like functionality.
 - Don't split `vimrc` to multiple files, and keep configuration easier to manage.
 - Go heavy on documenting everything.
 - Stay vanilla as much as possible, only use first party plugins (e.g. `Netrw`) and plugins distributed with binary packages (e.g. `fzf`).